Links

 "Citizen proposals against COVID" - Gran Canaria participa.grancanaria.com

-The Cabildo used this module to develop a process in which citizens made proposals against COVID-19, which were later discussed in a Workshop-Lab for Participatory Design of Public Policies, with a simultaneous face-to-face and virtual format, where the proposals were worked on and debates arose from the consultation, the result of which was evaluated by the insular government.
+The Cabildo used this module to develop a process in which citizens made proposals on how to combat COVID-19, which were later discussed in a Workshop-Lab for Participatory Design of Public Policies using a simultaneous face-to-face and virtual format.
+The proposals were worked on and debates arose from the consultation, the result of which was evaluated by the insular government.

 “Influencing Europe”- Carlos Antwerp Foundation